TheRepeat/SRPG-Studio/Repeat's QoL Enhancement Pack/Markers/$readme.txt

             WarningMarkers object no longer wrapped so its functions can be called by external plugins.
 6/2/2022: v3.2.
 Bugfix: game no longer crashes when using Suspend plugin.
 8/1/2022: v3.3.
 Performance improvement by Purplemandown.
+9/22/2022: v3.4.
+Bugfix: markers once again show when no enemies are on the field, plus a slight performance improvement and some cleaning.